mebusy/cs231n_stanford/README.md

     - Deep learning frameworks provide a "Model Zoo" of pretrained models so you don't need to train you own.
         - TensorFlow:  `/models`
         - PyTorch: `/vision`
+    - Utilizing pre-trained model is one way that you can attack a lot of problems in deep learning, even if you don't have a huge dataset of your own.

 ----